The Future of Shopping? How Intelligent Commerce Will Change Everything

 Something like the Amazon Echo Show 8 lets you use voice commands to approve or reject purchases, while still enjoying some AI-powered convenience.

-I’ve used mine to reorder basics without lifting a finger, but I love that it asks me before checking out.
+I’ve used mine to reorder dog food without lifting a finger, but I love that it asks me before checking out.
 It feels like training wheels for the full “buy for me” experience.
-I’m not sure I would ever do much more though.
+At this point in time, I honestly wouldn’t want to let it do more.
 Also, I sort of hate the reminders “you might be running low on this that and the other thing.”
 If I am running low, I most likely know, which makes me feel like my robot is being a pushy salesman.

 Will We All Opt In?